renners7777/100-days-of-code/log.md

 Days 35+36: Completed layouts using floats and flexbox.
 Completed Flexbox Zombies.
 Practiced typing.

+Day 37+38: Started Javascript - watched Traversy crash course and LearnwithLeon Class12.
+Also put some finishing touches to layouts as I forgot to add a few things, and will need to return to them tomorrow too.
+Coffee chats with @J_Lieu and @Wraytheon_

 **Link(s) to work**
 https://codepen.io/renners7777/pen/ExQPdoE - freecode camp survey form not completed yet!
 19/07/22 - https://codepen.io/renners7777/pen/XWERRvp - Class02 #100Devs brownie.html.